o3de/o3de.org/content/docs/userguide/mobile/project-settings-tool.md

 ---
-description: ' Use the &PST; to modify project settings for mobile device games in &ALYlong;. '
+description: ' Use the Project Settings Tool to modify project settings for mobile device games in Amazon Lumberyard. '
 title: Modifying Project Settings for Mobile Device Games
 ---
 # Modifying Project Settings for Mobile Device Games {#mobile-project-settings-tool}